 Depressed teens are often irritable, taking out most of their anger on their family.
 They may attack others by being critical, sarcastic, or abusive.
 They may feel they must reject their family before their family rejects them.

 - Frequent complaints of physical illnesses, such as headaches

 Teens may complain about lightheadedness or dizziness, being nauseous, and back pain.
-Other common complaints include headaches, stomachaches, and vomiting.
+Other common complaints in teen depression include headaches, stomachaches, and vomiting.
 There may also be a major change in eating and sleeping behaviors.

 - Thoughts or expressions of suicide or self-destructive behavior

 Teens who are depressed may say they want to be dead or may talk about suicide.
 Depressed children and teens are at increased risk for engaging in self-destructive behavior.
 Some times these Teens are suffering from Substance abuse and requires guidance.
 For guiding your teens towards a better future it is advisable to meet a counselor around you.

 Your teens are going through an intense change and are confused.
 But depression can prevent them from enjoying and benefiting from these years altogether.
 If you feel that your child is suffering from depression, seek professional help in the form of a mental health professional.
 In addition to individual and group therapy, mental health professionals may also recommend the use of depression drugs to help treat teen depression.

 One of the best things you as parents can do to help your teens is communicate with them.